anweasha/The-Sparks-Foundation-Tasks/README.md

 # The-Sparks-Foundation-Tasks
-This repository contains the tasks that I completed while working as an intern for The Sparks Foundation.
+This repository contains the tasks that I completed while working as a Data Science & Business Analytics intern at The Sparks Foundation.